 Business Rates Pool - an agreement between neighbouring councils to add together to combine their 'Business Rates' activities in a pool.
 This is designed to maximise the ability for councils to retain 'Business Rates' locally.
 West Devon Borough Council is part of the Devon Business Rates Pool.
-It is recommended that WDBC continues to be part of the Devonwide Business Rates Pool for 2022/23.
-A 'Business Rates' pooling gain of £200,000 has been modelled for 2022/23 with lower gains predicted for 2023/24 onwards when the 'Business Rates Reset' is scheduled to happen.
+It is recommended that WDBC continues to be part of the Devonwide Business Rates Pool for 2023/24.
+A 'Business Rates' pooling gain of £200,000 has been modelled for 2023/24.